Can you spare a few minutes?

 4. Be calm, confident and assertive

 Some landlords can be hostile or dismissive, even aggressive.
-Stay calm and try not to let yourself be intimidated.
+Stay calm and polite and try not to let yourself be intimidated.

 5. Ask questions